-Irish resident or ordinarily resident shareholders will be liable to capital gains tax at 30% (25% in respect of disposals made up to 6 December 2011) on gains arising from the disposal or part disposal of their shareholding.
+Irish resident or ordinarily resident shareholders will be liable to capital gains tax at 33% (30% in respect of disposals made up to 5 December 2012) on gains arising from the disposal or part disposal of their shareholding.

-A person who is not resident or ordinarily resident in Ireland, has not been an Irish resident within the past five years and who does not carry on a trade in Ireland through a branch or agency will not be subject to Irish capital gains tax on the disposal of ordinary shares or ADSs, so long as the ordinary shares or ADSs, as the case may be, are either quoted on a stock exchange or do not derive the greater part of their value from Irish land or mineral rights.
+A person who is not resident or ordinarily resident in Ireland, who has not been an Irish resident within the past five years and who does not carry on a trade in Ireland through a branch or agency will not be subject to Irish capital gains tax on the disposal of ordinary shares or shares held in accounts of participants through the DTC, so long as the shares are either quoted on a stock exchange or do not derive the greater part of their value from Irish land or mineral rights.

 There are provisions to subject a person who disposes of an interest in a company while temporarily being non-Irish resident, to Irish capital gains tax.
-This treatment will apply to Irish domiciled individuals:
+This treatment will apply to Irish domiciled individuals -: